 Ridge Walk to Cleman Mountain

-Walking the ridge took longer than I had expected–four miles, to be exact!
-Also, the crest wasn’t as flat as I had thought, but more of a rolling hill.
-We had endless views of Mount Adams, Mount Rainier, and Stuart Range during this.
+Walking the open ridge took longer than expected: four miles, to be exact.
+Also, the crest wasn’t flat as I thought, but more of a rolling hill.
+En route were endless views of Mount Adams, Mount Rainier, and Stuart Range.

-The closer we were to the radio tower, the more snow and denser vegetation we found.
-Then half a mile before the top, I noticed tire tracks with more snow.
-So we hugged the rim and finished the last bit of the walk.
+As we neared the radio tower, the more snow and denser vegetation.
+Then half a mile before the top were tire tracks in more snow.
+So we hugged the dry ground over the edge to finish the last bit of the walk.

 See more trip photos here.